KenjiTheHun/cse15l-lab-reports/index.md

 Welcome back Mac users.
 We're getting closer to connecting to the lab computers.
 But first, you need to find your course-specific account in order to log in.
 Go to [this page](https://sdacs.ucsd.edu/~icc/index.php) and look up your username.
 Once your have your username, you'll need to reset the password for your account, here's the tutorial: [[TUTORIAL] How to Reset your Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit).

 ![Image](ETSAccount.png)
+Click the button under additional account and change your password from there.

 When you have your username and password then you're ready to connect.